telerik/fiddler-everywhere-docs/get-started/quickstart-macos.md

     ![Enter Keychain credentials to trust the root certificate](../images/settings/settings-https-mac-keychain.png)

 1. Enable the capturing of the HTTPS traffic by selecting the **Capture HTTPS traffic** checkbox and clicking **Save**.

+## Styling the Tool

+Now let's add more elegance to Fiddler Everywhere and change its default Light theme with the Dark one&mdash;just go to the **Themes** menu, select the Dark theme, and click **Save**.
+That's it!

 ## Fiddling with the Traffic